 Free museum days in Barcelona

-Always free
+Always free - our top tips

-Free entrance on Thursday afternoons
+Free entrance on Thursday

 Free entrance on Saturday

-Free entrance on Sunday (until 1pm)
+Free entrance on Sunday

-Free entrance on Sunday (after 3pm)
+Free entrance on Sunday after 3pm: our top tips!

 Free entrance on the first Sunday of every month